Ukdav/LinuxProjectPractice/README.md

 **21. CHMOD COMMAND**

-The chmod command is a common command that modifies a file or directory's read, write and execution permission. in Linux, each files is associated with three user classes like owner, group members and others.
+The chmod command is a common command that modifies a file or directory's read, write and execution permission. in Linux, each file is associated with three user classes an owner, group members, and others.

 Here are the examples:

 ![CHMOD COMMAND1](https://github.com/Ukdav/LinuxProjectPractice/assets/139593350/3306333f-a042-4bcd-8a41-c1b7071a99f6)
 ![CHMOD COMMAND2](https://github.com/Ukdav/LinuxProjectPractice/assets/139593350/1bd0034b-0572-42b7-9a73-528df8da6876)

+**22. CHOWN COMMAND**

+The chmod command in Ubuntu (and other Unix-like systems) is used to change the permissions of files and directories.
+Here are some examples: